Copernicus expands agricultural monitoring with the support of VITO’s remote sensing expertise

 - Fallow land: Mapping parcels set aside temporarily from farming.

-- Annual crop characteristics: Evaluation of crop rotation and cultivation intensity over three consecutive years.
+- Annual crop characteristics: Evaluation of crop rotation over three consecutive years and cultivation intensity within the same year.

 Left figure: Evolution of crop types in an agricultural area in the northwest of the Netherlands